 Can I assume that my students will have technology to bring to class?
 Can I assume that my students will have internet access outside of class?
 All UC Davis students are expected to have their own computers that can connect to the internet.
 However, some students may have desktops and not laptops, and not all students may have internet access at their residence.
 Therefore, if you do decide to do an activity that requires computer access during your class, either 1) Ask all students to bring a laptop, if they have one.
 Then put students in pairs or small groups to ensure that at least one member has a laptop, or 2) Reserve a computer lab classroom on campus.
-Also, make the expectation known to your class about when and how you'll post information, assignments, etc. so that students have access to.
-To find computer labs for your class and/or open computer stations for your students, visit UC Davis Information and Educational Technology: http://clm.ucdavis.edu/
+Also, make the expectation known to your class about when and how you'll post information, assignments, etc. so that students may plan accordingly.
+You can also point out (in your syllabus or in class) nearby computer stations that students have access to.
+To find computer labs for your class and/or open computer stations for your students, visit UC Davis Information and Educational Technology: https://computerrooms.ucdavis.edu

-What is a Lesson Plan?
-Lesson Planning Steps

-What is Backward Design?
-Strategies for Writing an Effective Lesson Plan
+CHAPTER 3: PLANNING LESSONS What is a Lesson Plan?
+Lesson Planning Steps What is Backward Design?
+Strategies for Writing an Effective Lesson Plan Frequently Asked Questions